Inflatable kayaks, sometimes called collapsible kayaks, are lovely for non-stop outdoor water fun and adventure.

 3. Durability: They are made from commercial-grade polymers built to withstand the fierce onslaught of whitewater rapids.
 With proper care, a good inflatable kayak will provide you with years of pleasure on the water.

 4. Maintenance: They are easy to repair if torn or punctured.
 This is important as even hard-shell kayaks can become damaged.
 Also, replacement parts such as skegs and valves are readily available.

 5. Performance: They are less likely to capsize because of their surface area.
 This was what drew me to inflatable kayaks.
 I’m not the most graceful kayaker, and the extra stability was a plus.

 6. Portability: The ease of transportation is a welcomed benefit.
 You don’t need a rack on top of your car to carry it about.
-Inflatable kayaks can be carried in a bag and fit easily on a car seat, in the trunk of a vehicle, and carried on just about any mode of transportation.
-I’ve seen them on the back on a motorcycle!
+Inflatable kayaks can be taken in a bag and fit easily on a car seat, in the trunk of a vehicle, and carried on just about any mode of transportation.
+I’ve seen them on the back of a motorcycle!
 Try that with a hard shell.
 They can also be checked in as luggage at the airport when traveling.
 Also, inflatable kayaks can be toted in a backpack.

 7. Safety: Because the kayak is air-filled and most have several compartments, sinking is less likely to occur.